grpc/proposal/A6-client-retries.md

 ### Configuration Language

 Retry and hedging configuration is set as part of the service config, which is transmitted to the client during DNS resolution.
-Like other aspects of the service config, retry or hedging policies can be specified per-method, per-service, or per-server name.
+Like other aspects of the service config, retry or hedging policies can be specified per-method, per-service, or per-server process.

 Service owners must choose between a retry policy or a hedging policy.
 Unless the service owner specifies a policy in the configuration, retries and hedging will not be enabled.
 The retry policy and hedging policy each have their own set of configuration options, detailed below.

 The parameters for throttling retry attempts and hedged RPCs when failures exceed a certain threshold are also set in the service config.
-Throttling applies across methods and services on a particular server, and thus may only be configured per-server name.
+Throttling applies across methods and services on a particular server, and thus may only be configured per-server process.

 #### Retry Policy